Make your own blog

 editing, and the second is when submitting the edit form to save any changes.

-will be available, and we can look up that row
+In both cases, $_GET['post_id'] will be available, and we can look up that row

 from the post table, and obtain title/body data if it is read successfully.

-Within a POST operation, we can then check $postId
+Within a POST operation, we can then check $postId, and if it has a value we

 know we are editing an existing article rather than creating a new one.
 Thus, if we are editing,

-we call the new function editPost()
+we call the new function editPost(), which will run the necessary

-command against the database, rather than addPost()
+UPDATE command against the database, rather than addPost(), which

-would run an INSERT
+would run an INSERT.

 You might have noticed that there has been no attempt to check whether the user editing a post is the same as the user who wrote it.
 Whether one person may edit other person's posts is a feature decision, but for the time being it is one that I have deliberately omitted, to keep things simple.